greymd/tmux-xpanes/README.md

 Pipe mode has two features.

-1. `xpanes` command's argument will be the common command line which will be used within all panes (this is corresponding to the `-c` option's argument in Normal mode).
+1. `xpanes`'s argument will be the common command line which will be used within all panes (this is same as the `-c` option's argument in Normal mode).
-1. Single line given by standard input is corresponding to the single pane's command line (this is corresponding to normal argument of `xpanes` in Normal mode).
+1. Each line provided by standard input is corresponding to the each pane's command line (this is corresponding to normal argument of `xpanes` in Normal mode).

 ```bash:tmux_session